joebertj/open-monitoring/README.md

 ### Adding New Charts

-1. Create a new D3.js chart component in `frontend/src/components/`
+1. Create a new D3.js chart function in `templates/dashboard.html`
-2. Import and use in `Dashboard.vue`
+2. Add the chart to the modal or dashboard template
-3. Update the Pinia store if needed
+3. Update the backend API if new data is needed

 ### Custom Metrics